awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-3.md

 The role permissions policy allows Systems Manager to complete the following actions on the specified resources:
 + Systems Manager Explorer requires that a service\-linked role grant permission to update a security finding when an OpsItem is updated, create and update an OpsItem, and turn off the Security Hub data source when a SSM managed rule is deleted by customers\.

-The managed policy that is used to provide permissions for the `AWSServiceRoleForSystemsManagerOpsDataSync` role is `AWSServiceRoleForSystemsManagerOpsDataSyncPolicy `\.
-For details about the permissions it grants, see [AWS managed policy: `AWSServiceRoleForSystemsManagerOpsDataSyncPolicy`](security-iam-awsmanpol.md#security-iam-awsmanpol-AWSServiceRoleForSystemsManagerOpsDataSyncPolicy)\.
+The managed policy that is used to provide permissions for the `AWSServiceRoleForSystemsManagerOpsDataSync` role is `AWSSystemsManagerOpsDataSyncServiceRolePolicy`\.
+For details about the permissions it grants, see [AWS managed policy: `AWSSystemsManagerOpsDataSyncServiceRolePolicy`](security-iam-awsmanpol.md#security-iam-awsmanpol-AWSSystemsManagerOpsDataSyncServiceRolePolicy)\.

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
 For more information, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.